HaseU-git/Detection_of_Street_Smokers/README.md

 When a smoker is detected, notifications can be sent to various services and applications such as Slack, LINE, IFTTT, etc. to inform the administrator of the abnormality.

 ### Why Jetson Nano and YOLOv5
 We wonder if NVIDIA Jetson Nano can detect specific object in real-time by using YOLOv5 because we couldn't find any real-time detection project using YOLOv5.
 The use of edge AI is expanding.
-We tought more problems will be solved if it works well.
+We thought more problems will be solved if it works well.

 ### Built With
 - NVIDIA Docker: 2.0.3 Engine: 20.10.7